frederiksemmel/linicrypt_typst/main.typ

   or equivalently $E^(-1)(kk vv, yy vv) = xx vv$.
   In this case we also say $v$ solves $c$.
   The set of such vectors is denoted by $solE(c)$.
-  This defines the solution function for random oracle constraints $solE$ mapping constraints to subsets of $Vp$.
+  This defines the solution function for ideal cipher constraints $solE$ mapping constraints to subsets of $Vp$.
 ]

 Assume we have a set of constraints $CC = {c_1, ..., c_n}$ where $c_i$ is a constraint for the oracle $Ora_i$.